The UAE’s efforts in maintaining food safety

 Federal law on food safety

-In January 2016, H. H. Sheikh Khalifa bin Zayed Al Nahyan, President of the UAE approved the Federal Law No. 10 of 2015 on Food Safety (PDF, 250 KB).
+In January 2016, the late H. H. Sheikh Khalifa bin Zayed Al Nahyan approved the Federal Law No. 10 of 2015 on Food Safety (PDF, 250 KB).
 The law imposes standards and regulations for maintaining the safety and quality of food and ensuring the protection of public health and consumers.
 The law imposes strict penalties on those found to be endangering food safety across the UAE.
 Some aspects of the food law are: